 The district decided to form small learning communities (SLCs) to better serve the students.
 The Whittiers (TechFutures) felt that this was a great opportunity to reach out to more students and this is when the Information Technology Academy was started.

-TechFutures now serves to support the three ITA academies (at El Cerrito, Kennedy, and De Anza High Schools) by providing curriculum, work-based learning support, technical infrastructure support, and college/
+TechFutures serves to support the three IT Academies (El Cerrito, Kennedy, and De Anza) by providing curriculum, work-based learning support, technical infrastructure support, and college/career training.